Cells, convexity and contractibility in general categories: Introduction

 One of the key ideas to be presented is that of a \emph{wedge-construction} $\Wedge$.
 It is a categorical abstraction of the process by which any shape can be converted into a cylinder and then into a cone.
 Once the functorial properties of the wedge construction are established, it is used to recursively create a sequence of objects $F_{n+1} = \Wedge(F_n)$ for $n=1,2,3,\ldots$.
 The object $F_n$ thus created will be the categorical equivalent of a geometric simplex.
 These objects will be called \emph{cells}.
 The wedge construction is a categorical generalization of the classical topological mapping cone \cite[e.g.]{massey1991basic, Spanier2012algebraic, Hatcher2002algtopo}.
 It is a simple version of other extensions such as the \textit{algebraic mapping cone} \cite[e.g.]{Weibel1994Hmlgy} on chain complexes, and as \emph{distinguished triangles} \cite[e.g.]{neeman2001triangulated, KashiwaraSchapira2006cat}.
 The simpler version is sufficient for our purpose, and its functorial properties are investigated in depth.

 The cells so constructed will be of fundamental importance in the study of $\calC$.
 They enable the creation of a \emph{cellular theory} for $\calC$.
 The wedge construction naturally encodes a notion of \textit{faces} and \textit{boundaries} on these objects.
 For every pair of indices $m<n$, the $m$-th cell $F_m$ can be embedded in $^{n+1}C_{m+1}$ ways into the $n$-th cell $F_n$, analogous to how the $n$-th convex simplex has exactly $^{n+1}C_{m+1}$-many $m$-sub simplices.
 These properties allow cells to be attached together to create compound objects, similar to cell complexes in topology.
+They will be shown to have the categorical equivalent of the topological properties of contractible and convex.

 The main result (Theorem \ref{thm:recipe}~(i)) is to show that these sequence of objects $\SetDef{F_n}{n\in \num_0}$ along with their boundary and face morphisms, assemble into a co-simplicial object $F: \Delta \to \calC$.
 Any such functorial object generates a homology for the category via the associated nerve functor.
 This coincides with the familiar notion of singular homology when $\calC = \Topo$.
 In the general case, it serves as an algebraic characterization of objects of $\calC$, assigning a sequence of Abelian groups to each object, and group homomorphisms for every morphism in way that preserves compositionality.